w3f/research/docs/polkadot/implementors-guide/guide.md

 This brings us to the second part of the process.
 Once a parablock is "fully included", it is still "pending approval".
 At this stage in the pipeline, the parablock has been backed by a majority of validators in the group assigned to that parachain, and its data has been guaranteed available by the set of validators as a whole.
 However, the validators in the parachain-group (known as the "Parachain Validators" for that parachain) are sampled from a validator set which contains some proportion of byzantine, or arbitrarily malicious members.
 This implies that the Parachain Validators for some parachain may be majority-dishonest, which means that secondary checks must be done on the block before it can be considered approved.

 The Approval Process looks like this:
-1. Parablocks are pending approval for a time-window known as the secondary checking window.
+1. Parablocks that have been included by the Inclusion Pipeline are pending approval for a time-window known as the secondary checking window.
 1. During the secondary-checking window, validators randomly self-select to perform secondary checks on the parablock.
 1. These validators, known in this context as secondary checkers, acquire the parablock and its PoV, and re-run the validation function.
 1. The secondary checkers submit the result of their checks to the relay chain.
 Contradictory results lead to escalation, where even more secondary checkers are selected and the secondary-checking window is extended.